dustball/gping.io/docker/README.md

 ## gping.io Containers

-To ease development two containers are defined for `gping.io`:
+To ease development a few containers are defined for `gping.io`:

-- `gping.io`&mdash;contains a functioning Apache webserver and PHP interpreter
+- `gping.io:latest`&mdash;contains a functioning Apache webserver and PHP interpreter;
+- `gping.io:live`&mdash;contains the same Apache / PHP combination as the `latest` tag but sources the actual website from a directory mounted from the host operating system to ease development;
-- `gping.db`&mdash;is a database server running MySQLv8 and preloaded with the `gping` tables; due to the nature of containers this should _not_ be used for persistent data as it will be lost at container termination.
+- `gping.db:latest`&mdash;is a database server running MySQLv8 and preloaded with the `gping` tables; due to the nature of containers this should _not_ be used for persistent data as it will be lost at container termination.

-`gping.io` should be a suitable container for deployment to a production environment though no customization of the PHP runtime has been done.
+`gping.io:latest` should be a suitable container for deployment to a production environment though no customization of the PHP runtime has been done.
 A minimal config will be put into place and is located at `docker/www/php.ini`.

-Both containers are configured via environment variables located at `docker/{container}/env`.
+All containers are configured via environment variables located at `docker/{container}/env`.

 ## Conveniences